runpod/serverless-workers/README.md

 ## Pod Worker Functionality

-All the workers us the [RunPod Python Package](https://github.com/runpod/runpod-python) to implement the work functions, see the [serverless-worker docs](https://github.com/runpod/runpod-python/blob/main/docs/serverless/worker.md) for more information.
+All the workers us the [RunPod Python Package](https://github.com/runpod/runpod-python) to implement the work functions.

 ## Cog